 My creamy mushroom Stroganoff recipe will make you a deliciously-rich vegetarian version of my Russian beef Stroganoff recipe that is super easy to make and comes together quickly.
-This is not one of my Russian family recipes as our beef Stroganoff, like our traditional Russian beef stew, was always made with beef.
+This is not one of my Russian family recipes as our Stroganoff, like our traditional Russian beef stew, was always made with beef, but it’s one of our best mushroom recipes.

 It’s worth noting, however, that historically beef was a luxury for most Russians, eaten mainly on holidays and special occasions.
 While Russian nobles in the palaces of St Petersburg and Moscow might have feasted on beef, roast lamb, veal, ham, venison, peacocks, swans, cranes, roosters, chickens, ducks, quails, tortoise, and so on, Russia’s peasants mostly ate fish, grains and vegetables, particularly mushrooms.